-The Privacy Act allows individuals to seek access to and request correction of records containing their personal information.
-The Freedom of Information Act 1982 also sets out the process by which you can access, change or annotate records held by us, which contain your personal information.
+The Privacy Act allows individuals to seek access to records containing their personal information.
+The Freedom of Information Act 1982 at s48 also sets out the process by which you can access, change or annotate records we hold that contain your personal information.

-You can obtain further information about how to request access or changes to the information by contacting the Senior Manager, Administrative Law Team, whose contact details are set out below.
+You can obtain further information about how to request access to the information by emailing us at firstname.lastname@example.org or writing to us: